saurabh0719/elara/README.md

 <div align="center">
     <img src="elara.png" width ="75%">
-    <p>ElaraDB is an easy to use key-value storage for your python projects!</p>
+    <p>Elara is an easy to use key-value storage for your python projects!</p>
 </div>

 <hr>